-I am interested in the environment's role in shaping the characteristics of organisms.
+I am interested how the environment shapes the characteristics of organisms.
 In particular, I explore how the environment functions as both a generator of genetic and phenotypic variation and as a sieve selecting among and refining that variation.
 This interest lies at the intersection of ecology, evolution, and development (eco-evo-devo) and provides the opportunity to answer broad questions at various levels of biological organization.
 See below for synopses of some of my past projects.

 Plasticity-led evolution in nature